 - You can retain all your reasonable household and personal possessions such as electrical goods, furniture, clothes and mobile phone.

 - You will not have to deal with creditors any longer

 - You could be asked to sell or trade down your car

-- Any surplus income you receive over the next three years must be paid into the bankruptcy.
+- Any surplus income you receive over the next three years may be paid into the bankruptcy.